sergisiso/psyclone-spack/README.md

 After this you can list them using: `spack repo list`

+The reason to provide packages that overlap with the ones in Spack and Simit are:

+- Blitz: Simit is out-of-date with its base version which uses cmake, this repo has a copy of the base version.
+- XIOS: this repo adds fixes for gcc>12 and nvhpc.
+Note that it needs to be installed specifying the same compiler for the mpi.
+For instance:
+`spack install xios%nvhpc ^openmpi%nvhpc`
+- rose_picker: The repository is password-protected, this repo distributes the source in a tar file.
+- fcm: Skips one perl dependency that can't be compiled with latest gcc.

 ## Spack Usage

 Applications/libraries listed on Spack (`spack list`) can be installed with: